sleuth-io/skills/docs/metadata-spec.md

-# Sleuth Artifact Metadata Specification
+# SX Asset Metadata Specification

 ## Overview

-This specification defines `metadata.toml`, a standardized format for declaring metadata about AI client artifacts (MCPs, skills, agents, commands, hooks).
-The format provides a single source of truth for artifact information, dependencies, and configuration.
+This specification defines `metadata.toml`, a standardized format for declaring metadata about AI client assets (MCPs, skills, agents, commands, hooks).
+The format provides a single source of truth for asset information, dependencies, and configuration.

 ## Metadata Location

 Metadata files are stored in **two locations**:

-1. **Alongside the artifact** - In repositories, at `{name}/{version}/metadata.toml`
+1. **Alongside the asset** - In vaults, at `{name}/{version}/metadata.toml`
-   - For efficient access without downloading the full artifact
+   - For efficient access without downloading the full asset
    - Used for: Version detection, dependency resolution, validation before download
-   - See `repository-spec.md` for repository structure
+   - See `vault-spec.md` for vault structure

-2. **Inside the artifact** - At the root of the zip file
+2. **Inside the asset** - At the root of the zip file
-   - Travels with the artifact, ensures canonical metadata is always available
+   - Travels with the asset, ensures canonical metadata is always available
    - Used for: Installation-time validation, offline scenarios

 This dual-location approach provides both **performance** and **portability**.